Financial-Times/topics-rw-neo4j/README.md

 ## Endpoints
 /topics/{uuid}
 ### PUT
-The only mandatory field is the uuid, and the uuid in the body must match the one used on the path.
+The only mandatory field is the uuid and prefLabel and alternativeIdentifiers.uuids.
+The uuid in the body must match the one used on the path.

 Every request results in an attempt to update that topic: unlike with GraphDB there is no check on whether the topic already exists and whether there are any changes between what's there and what's being written.
 We just do a MERGE which is Neo4j for create if not there, update if it is there.